You just can’t get much more classic than this pie. Well, maybe All-American Apple Pie, but this one is right up there, too.

 - Let the filling sit for 20 minutes before filling into the pie shell.

-- Spoon the filling into the pastry-lined pan and dot with butter.
+- Spoon the filling into dough-lined dish and dot with butter.

 - Roll out the second pie crust, and if desired, cut into strips, and then weave onto the surface of the pie, lattice style.

 - Sprinkle about a teaspoon of sugar onto the top of the pie.